Tigasin

-Tigasin is a 1999 action comedy film directed by Ike Jarlego Jr. The film stars Victor Neri and Eddie Garcia.
+Tigasin (transl.
+Harden) is a 1999 action comedy film directed by Ike Jarlego Jr. The film stars Victor Neri and Eddie Garcia.
 It was one of the entries in the 1999 Manila Film Festival.

+The film is streaming online on YouTube.

 Plot

 2 police officers are investigating the string of mysterious deaths due to fake Viagra being sold illegally.
 They suspect a group of roving merchants, which lead them to the source.
 Despite killing the ringleader, they find out that a slew of victims are seduced by a mysterious woman, which is revealed to be the true ringleader.